isaacharrisholt/miniproxy/README.md

 You may use glob pattern matching in `routes`, and it's also worth mentioning that `targets.<target>.service` is optional, as is `targets.<target>.service.workDir`.
 The latter will default to the current directory.

+If the `default` key is specified, any request that does not match a route in `routes` will be routed to the default service.
+This is equivalent to having `"*"` as your last route.

 You may also specify the log level (`debug`, `info`, `error`) with the `LOG_LEVEL` environment variable.